What's on? - Buddhist Events

-The 2012 Tibetan New Year festival will be held on the weekend of 3 & 4 March 2012.
+The 2015 Tibetan New Year festival will be held on the weekend of 28 Feb and 1 March 2015

 Buddhism teaches that happiness depends solely on the state of our mind, rather than the events and circumstances of our lives.
 Meditation opens practitioners up to the world of the mind and helps transform the way we approach the world so our lives are happier, healthier and more peaceful and satisfying.

 Hosted by the Tibetan Buddhist Society, Buddhist teachers will explain the benefits of meditation and offer insights from the rich traditions of Buddhist psychology.
 Talks from Tibetan, Thai, Zen and other Buddhist teachers will take place in one of the only traditional Tibetan temples in the Southern Hemisphere, which was blessed by His Holiness the Dalai Lama during his 2002 Australian tour.